estere-sei/Circadian-proteomics-features/README.md

 * The relevant raw file from Perseus (either proteomics or phosphoproteomics).
 * Other relevant input files (e.g. manually annotated lists of interesting proteins).
 * Output files (created by running the R notebooks in the specified order).

+## Credits
+* The half-life analysis was done by Estere Seinkmane.
-For the kinase inference analysis the script was written in Python by Dr Tim Stevens.
-For further help email tjs23@cam.ac.uk
+* The kinase inference analysis script was written in Python by Dr Tim Stevens.
+* The group leader supporting this work was Dr John S. O'Neill, MRC Laboratory of Molecular Biology.

 ## VERSION INFORMATION

 R 3.6.3

-## CONTACT

-* David C.S.
-Wong
-* Email: davidwong47@gmail.com

 ## LICENSE